cargomedia/cm/README.md

 ```php
 $foo = new Foo(123);
 ```
-By default the constructor expects an integer value for the ID.
+By default, the constructor expects an integer value for the ID.
-Internally it is stored as a key-value store (array), which can be exposed if there's need for more complex model-identification.
+Internally, it is stored as a key-value store (array), which can be exposed if there's need for a more complex model identification.

 #### Schema
 To validate and enforce type casting of your models' fields, define an appropriate schema definition: